pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What sort of sexual things do you discuss with your friends?
 * How do you feel about anal sex?
 Do you feel it is unnatural and/or unhealthy or do you feel it is a legitimate alternative to vaginal intercourse?
 * Is there anything sexually you find wrong, offensive or distasteful?
-* Do you usual y feel that when we are making love that I am just doing it to make you happy?
+* Do you usually feel that when we are making love that I am just doing it to make you happy?
 * Do you consider these sexual experiences to be acceptable and healthy for your relationship or inappropriate and damaging to your relationship: Oral sex?
 Sex toys?
 Bondage?
 Threesomes, wife-swapping or orgies?
 * Do you think it is appropriate to use sex as a negotiating tool?
 Is it ever healthy for a husband/wife to withhold sex from their mate?
 * Would you like to take showers together on a regular basis, only every once in a while or do you prefer to take them alone?